neno-is-ooo/claude-task-master/docs/tutorial.md

 npx task-master-init
 ```

-This will prompt you for project details and set up a new project with the necessary files and structure.
+This will prompt you for project details and set up a new project with the necessary files and structure within a `.taskmaster` directory at your project root.
+See the [Migration Guide](migration-guide.md) for details if you are upgrading.

 ## Common Commands